 No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person, nor any trade or other receivables are due from firms or private companies respectively in which any director is a partner, a director or a member.

-For details of trade receivables given as security to lenders refer Note 14(e).
+For details of trade receivables given as security to Lenders refer Note 17(c).

 The movement in impairment allowance as per ECL model is as under: